alanepontesw/big-data-design-systems/README.md

         * Duration is calculated from the time your code begins executing until returns or otherwise terminates, rounded up to the nearest 100ms.
 The price depends on the amount of memory you allocate to your function.
 You are charged $0.00001667 to every GB-second used.
     * Lambda scale out not scale up automatically.
     * Architectures can get extremely complicated, AWS X-ray  allows you to debug what is happining.
+  * The Well-Architected Framework
+    * Five Pillars
+      * operational excellence, security, reliability, performance efficiency, and cost optimization.
+    * There are six areas that you should consider when building a serverless workload:
+      * Compute layer, Data layer, Messaging and streaming layer, User management and identity layer, Systems monitoring and deployment, Edge layer, Deployment approaches
+  * Security
+    * KMS
+      * > AWS Key Management Service (KMS) **gives you centralized control over the encryption keys used to protect your data**.
+AWS KMS is integrated with AWS services **making it easy to encrypt data you store in these services and control access to the keys that decrypt it**.
+AWS KMS is integrated with AWS CloudTrail, which provides you the ability to audit who used which keys, on which resources, and when.
+AWS KMS also enables developers to easily add encryption functionality to their application code either directly through encrypt and decrypt service APIs or through its integration with the AWS Encryption SDK
+    * Client Side Encryption
+      * You encrypt your data and manage your own keys
+    * Server Side Encryption
+      * AWS encrypts data and manages the keys for you
+    * Key Management
+      * On your own
+      * AWS KMS
+      * With AWS Patner Solutions
+      * Using AWS CloudHSM
+    * Key Questions?
+      * Where are the keys stored?
+      * Where are the keys used?
+      * Who has access to the keys?